rollinhand/rollinhand.github.io/README.md

 articles.

 If `rake` fails with an undefined error, this means that the current Ruby installation is missing some libraries.
-This can be installed with Bundler:
+These can be installed with Bundler:

 ```
 sudo gem install bundler